Vietnam to probe TikTok over toxic content

 The app, owned by ByteDance, has nearly 50 million users in Vietnam aged 18 and above, the government has said, citing data from research company DataReportal.

-It removed 1.7 million videos in the fourth quarter of last year that it said did not follow its community guidelines, as they were deemed to be in violation of government policies, according to company data.
+According to company data, TikTok removed 1.7 million videos in the fourth quarter of last year, which it said did not follow its community guidelines.

 Asked if TikTok would be banned in the Southeast Asian country, Do said those who did not comply with local rules would not be welcome.